This is How the Disney Insider Threat Incident Reframes IAM Security

 It is absurdly common for threat actors to maintain persistence inside of their targets’ environments for long stretches of time.
 But usually they use evasion techniques to fly under the radar.

 When users connect their environments to Apono’s platform, all access is monitored and audited.
-This enables organizations to not only satisfy auditors for regulations like SOX, SOC II, HIPAA, and more.
+This enables organizations to not only satisfy auditors for regulations such as SOX, SOC II, HIPAA, and more.
 It also allows them to get alerts to anomalous access requests and respond faster to incidents.

 It’s a Challenging Access Management World After All